AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ```

 The code above includes two data-bindings:
-- Table `items`, which first bind to the model collection property (group.people), and then maps each column property (name, age, adult) for displaying each table item column.
+- Table `items`, which first data-binds to the model collection property (group.people), and then maps each column property (name, age, adult) for displaying each table item column.
-- Table `selection`, which binds the single table item selected by the user to the attribute denoted by the `bind` keyword (or binds multiple table items selected for a table with `:multi` SWT style)
+- Table `selection`, which data-binds the single table item (row) selected by the user to the model attribute denoted by `<=>` (or data-binds multiple table items to a model attribute array value for a table with `:multi` SWT style)
 - The `on_mouse_up` event handler invokes `@table.edit_table_item(event.table_item, event.column_index)` to start edit mode on the clicked table item cell, and then saves or cancel depending on whether the user hits ENTER or ESC once done editing (or focus-out after either making a change or not making any changes.)

-Additionally, Table `items` data-binding automatically stores each node model unto the SWT TableItem object via `setData` method.
+Additionally, Table `items` data-binding automatically stores each row model in the SWT `TableItem` object representing it, by using the `set_data` method.
 This enables things like searchability.

 The table widget in Glimmer is represented by a subclass of `WidgetProxy` called `TableProxy`.
 TableProxy includes a `search` method that takes a block to look for a table item.